This documentation is still in progress. We are working hard to update all our screenshots to the new Magnolia 6 style. Please bear with us.

 Make sure that you have configured the following value for the

 First make sure that you have acquired appropriate permissions for the service in the Amazon IAM Management Console:

 You need to obtain two AWS access keys for the service:

 - Secret Access Key

 Add the keys to your Magnolia instance using the Password manager.
-Use the following folder names to store the keys:
+Use the following folder names to store the keys in the Passwords app: